I have a question…

 This lack of recognition is ingrained in us.
 No one ever talks to us about mental health issues as we grow up.
 At school we have biology and sex ed and PE…we learn a lot about our bodies but next to nothing about our brain.
 In further education or at work, we are to “buck up” and get on with things.
 Stiff upper lip it.
 There is little to no discussion about mental health.
 Even if there is, it’s often a hushed and embarrassed discussion in confidence.
 I hope to change that.

 help me to help you (or someone you know)

 When it comes to treatment for depression and anxiety, I have been there and done that.
 Now I want to get out there and talk to people about my experience…maybe even get them to open up about theirs if they’re comfortable.
 I want to help the teams of people out there already doing amazing work to raise awareness and reduce the stigma associated with mental health issues.

 I am perfectly comfortable talking to a room full of teenagers or a hall full of business-people – without visual aids or with full multi-media whizz-bang.
-I can do audience engagement or monologue.
+I can do audience engagement.